algolia/algoliasearch-client-ruby/README.md

   * **strict**: Hits matching with 2 typos are not retrieved if there are some matching without typos.
 This option is useful if you want to avoid false positives as much as possible.
  * **allowTyposOnNumericTokens**: If set to false, disables typo tolerance on numeric tokens (numbers).
 Defaults to true.
  * **ignorePlural**: If set to true, plural won't be considered as a typo.
 For example, car and cars will be considered as equals.
 Defaults to false.
+ * **disableTypoToleranceOnAttributes** List of attributes on which you want to disable typo tolerance (must be a subset of the `attributesToIndex` index setting).
+Attributes are separated with a comma such as `"name,address"`.
+You can also use JSON string array encoding such as `encodeURIComponent("[\"name\",\"address\"]")`.
+By default, this list is empty.
  * **restrictSearchableAttributes** List of attributes you want to use for textual search (must be a subset of the `attributesToIndex` index setting).
 Attributes are separated with a comma such as `"name,address"`.
 You can also use JSON string array encoding such as `encodeURIComponent("[\"name\",\"address\"]")`.
 By default, all attributes specified in `attributesToIndex` settings are used to search.
+ * **removeStopWords**: Remove stop words from query before executing it.
+Defaults to false.
+Contains stop words for 41 languages (Arabic, Armenian, Basque, Bengali, Brazilian, Bulgarian, Catalan, Chinese, Czech, Danish, Dutch, English, Finnish, French, Galician, German, Greek, Hindi, Hungarian, Indonesian, Irish, Italian, Japanese, Korean, Kurdish, Latvian, Lithuanian, Marathi, Norwegian, Persian, Polish, Portugese, Romanian, Russian, Slovak, Spanish, Swedish, Thai, Turkish, Ukranian, Urdu).
  * **advancedSyntax**: Enables the advanced query syntax.
 Defaults to 0 (false).
     * **Phrase query**: A phrase query defines a particular sequence of terms.
 A phrase query is built by Algolia's query parser for words surrounded by `"`.
 For example, `"search engine"` will retrieve records having `search` next to `engine` only.
 Typo tolerance is _disabled_ on phrase queries.
     * **Prohibit operator**: The prohibit operator excludes records that contain the term after the `-` symbol.
 For example, `search -engine` will retrieve records containing `search` but not `engine`.